PetBite/petbite.github.io/index.md

 ## Development Status

-Our development status can be found here: https://github.com/orgs/PetBite/projects/1
+Our development status can be found [here](https://github.com/orgs/PetBite/projects/1)

 ## About Us